-- In a small bowl, stir together powdered sugar, Pumpkin Spice Syrup, blood orange peel, and the blood orange juice until well combined.
+- In a small bowl, stir together powdered sugar, maple syrup, blood orange peel, and the blood orange juice until well combined.

-- For alternative glaze, omit the Pumpkin Spice Syrup if you don't have this ingredient, and you can also use regular orange juice and orange peal.
+- For alternative glaze, omit the maple syrup if you don't have this ingredient, and you can also use regular orange juice and orange peal.

 - Spoon glaze over warm scones, spreading evenly.
-Sprinkle with some of the pumpkin spice pepitas and, if desired, additional blood orange peel.
+Sprinkle with some of the maple pepitas and, if desired, additional blood orange peel.
 Serve warm.

 - Preheat oven to 325 degrees F. Line a small baking pan with parchment paper; set aside.

-- In a small bowl combine pumpkin pie spice, Pumpkin Spice Syrup & salted & toasted pepitas; mix well to combine.
+- In a small bowl combine maple syrup & salted & toasted pepitas; mix well to combine.

 - Bake for 15 to 20 minutes or until light brown and crisp, stirring every few minutes.

 - Let cool on baking sheet.
-Makes 1 cup.
+Makes about 1 cup.